 Still from World’s Deadliest… by Nat Geo Animals on YouTube

-48. Cheetah – fastest land predator
+48. Cheetah – Fastest Land Predator

 A cheetah mid-sprint on a grassy plain, kicking up dust as it accelerates with intense focus.
 Its body is stretched in motion, emphasizing speed and agility.